cloudflare/cloudflare-docs/content/workers/_partials/_database_integrations_definition.md

   list: never
 ---

-[Database Integrations](/workers/databases/native-integrations/) allow you to connect to a database from your Worker by getting the right configuration from your database provider and adding it as encrypted environment variables to your Worker.
+[Database Integrations](/workers/databases/native-integrations/) allow you to connect to a database from your Worker by getting the right configuration from your database provider and adding it as [secrets](/workers/configuration/environment-variables/) to your Worker.